diceid/sample-verifier-webapp/README.md

-# Sample Verifier Web application
+# Sample Verifier Web application for DICE

 The sample web application demonstrates the functionality of Verification Controller.
 Different components required for this demo are:<br>
 - DICE Verification component <br>